Azure/autorest.az/README.md

 **Autorest.Az Specific Options**
 1. *--az.debugger*
-Actually this *--xxx.debugger* option is provided by Autorest, by which you can debug the Autorest extension where `xxx` is the name of the Autorest extensions in our autorest.az's case, the CLI code generator step by step by adding break points.
+The *--exname.debugger* option is provided by Autorest for developers to debug the Autorest extension and `exname` is the extension name.
+After you start autorest.az with *--az.debugger*, you could then attach the VSCode to the autorest process for step by step debugging.
 1. *--sdk-no-flatten*
 CLI code generator supports to generate the flattened SDK or the un-flattened SDK.
 Users can specify *--sdk-no-flatten* to generate the un-flattened SDK.
 The current publish released autorest.az (version 1.6.2) will still generate the flattened SDK in Azure CLI extensions generation.
 But in our latest private release, we have change the default behavior into un-flattened SDKs for both Azure CLI extensions and Azure CLI main repo modules generation.
 1. *--sdk-flatten*